Saido Berahino: Early life

 Born in 1993 in Bujumbura, the then-capital of Burundi, Berahino played football as a child with a ball of plastic bags tied up with laces.
-His father was killed in 1997 during the Burundian Civil War.
+His father died in 1997 during the Burundian Civil War.
 He travelled to England alone at the age of 10, fleeing the ongoing war to join his mother, brother and sisters who had already been granted asylum in Newtown, Birmingham.
 He could not locate his family on arrival and was put in a care home.
 After his mother Liliane was traced, immigration officials had to administer a DNA test to confirm their relationship.

 Berahino attended Aston Manor School, where he gained ten GCSE certificates and competed in basketball and athletics in addition to football.
 His childhood friends included Ateeq Javid and Recordo Gordon, both of whom went on to play County Championship cricket for Warwickshire.
 Initially speaking only French and having played street football in his native Burundi, Berahino attributed his love for the sport with helping him integrate quickly into English society.